 These are 7 of the best cheap MIDI keyboards under £100 that do a great job and don't suck!

-If you’re in the market for a cheap MIDI keyboard under £100 that doesn’t suck, then you’ve come to the right place.
-As part of our instruments that don’t suck series, we’ve compiled 6 of the best MIDI keyboard controllers that offer exceptional control, a load of free software and are easy to use whether you need them for the live or studio environment.
+If you’re in the market for the best cheap MIDI keyboards under £100 that doesn’t suck, then you’ve come to the right place.
+As part of our instruments that don’t suck series, we’ve compiled 7 of the best MIDI keyboard controllers that offer exceptional control, a load of free software and are easy to use whether you need them for the live or studio environment.

-Here are our top picks from the likes of Native Instruments, Akai, Arturia and more that prove you don’t have to spend a fortune to get a high-performance MIDI keyboard for all styles of music production.
+Here are our top picks from the likes of Novation, Native Instruments, Akai and more that prove you don’t have to spend a fortune to get a high-performance MIDI keyboard for all styles of music production.

 First up we have the Novation Launchkey Mini MK3 which is an extremely portable 25-key mini controller.
 Although it’s designed to work with Ableton Live it’ll work with any music software you have.

 The price tag is under £100, so it’s easily affordable and it’s also designed to aid in music making, rather than hinder it by introducing a range of useful features beginners and non-keyboard players will enjoy.
 You have a creative arpeggiator, fixed chord mode for triggering chords from single notes, MIDI out for connecting to your existing hardware and 16 RGB backlit pads with velocity sensitivity.